Alexander Kirpich Ph.D.

 Latest Publications

 Kirpich A, Nemira A, Adeniyi AE, Shishkin A, Bunas AS, Kolomiets ND, Glinskaya IN, Gankin Y, Gasich EL, Skums P. Phylodynamics Analysis of HIV Epidemic History in Belarus in 1987-2022.
-Frontiers in Epidemiology 5, 1601976 DOI: 10.3389/fepid.2025.1601976
+Frontiers in Epidemiology.
+2025 5, 1601976 PMID: 40761738 PMCID: PMC12318975 DOI: 10.3389/fepid.2025.1601976

 Alonge Z, Simpkins J, Spears CA, Kirpich A, Tood J, Shaikh NI.
 College Students’ Feasibility and Acceptability of a Culinary Medicine and Wellness Class and Food Security and Eating Behaviors at a Minority Serving Institution: A Pilot Study.
-Nutrients 17 (14), 2336 DOI: 10.3390/nu17142336
+Nutrients.
+2025 17 (14), 2336 PMID: 40732961 PMCID: PMC12297996 DOI: 10.3390/nu17142336

 Wagh K, Kirpich A, Chowell G. The Future Diabetes Mortality: Challenges in Meeting the 2030 Sustainable Development Goal of Reducing Premature Mortality from Diabetes.
-Journal of Clinical Medicine 2025, 14(10), 3364 PMCID: PMC12112454 PMID: 40429359 DOI: 10.3390/jcm14103364
+Journal of Clinical Medicine.
+2025, 14(10), 3364 PMID: 40429359 PMCID: PMC12112454 DOI: 10.3390/jcm14103364